RyanDraves/nlb/nlb/buffham/README.md

 # Limitations
 - Transaction code expects Python clients and C++ servers
 - Transaction codegen cannot be turned off
-- C++ transaction codegen provide no mechanism to add member variables or functions (TODO: add PIMPL)
 - C++ generation is not unit tested (just `bh_cobs_test.cc`)
 - The items on the roadmap are not done